-Note: When using the highlight reconstruction included with the filmic rgb module it may be useful to disable the highlight reconstruction module so that filmic has more information to work with.
+Note: When using the highlight reconstruction included with the filmic rgb module it may be useful to avoid using this module in clip highlights mode (so that filmic rgb has more information to work with).

 The method used to reconstruct highlights (see above).